derjoachim/derjoachim_nl_v3/_posts/2015-02-14-choosing-a-new-blogging-platform.md

 ### Templating

 Initially, making a template looked slightly challenging.
-The Liquid templating engine is not too well documented.
+The Liquid templating engine is not too well documented (or maybe I just didn't search properly, but that is obviously not my fault).
 Stackoverflow was a godsend; all the undocumented features I needed, were explained thoroughly.
 With the right Sass framework, a few hours and a bit of elbow grease, I got further than I ever got with Bootstrap.
 IMHO, this website never looked better, and its codebase is quite efficient.

 ### Import